-Since $L$ is a logical matrix, $\Col(L)\subset \Delta_{N}$, in the block form of $G_i$ there is only one nonzero block in each column.
+Then it is straightforward that { } Since $L$ is a logical matrix, $\Col(L)\subset \Delta_{N}$, in the block form of $G_i$ there is only one nonzero block in each column.
 Furthermore, if we compress each nonzero block into $1$, zero block into $0$, and denote the compressed matrix by $\tilde{G}_i$, then $\tilde{G}_i=L_i$ and consequently, $\tilde{{\bf G}}=L$.
 It is obvious that ${\bf H}$ also has the above properties.
 Now we are ready for the proof.

 {From the structure of ${\bf G}$ and ${\bf H}$, we know that $G_{\gamma_{T-1}}G_{\gamma_{T-2}}\cdots G_{\gamma_{1}}H_{\gamma_0}$ also has the block form where each column has only one nonzero block, so do the other matrices in similar forms on the right side of equation (\ref{eq5.0}).}